A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

 $Y = { }$.
-So, table $Z^*_{t_r, t_a}$ represents the racial distribution of couples under the counterfactual.
+The 2-by-2 table $Z^*_{t_r, t_a}$ represents the racial distribution of couples under the counterfactual.

-As a second step of the GNM method, we calculate the educational distribution of couples under the counterfactual set of conditions that includes the racial distribution $Z^*_{t_r, t_a}$.
-The challenge here is that we know only the gender-specific and race-specific educational target distributions of the population.
-But we do not know the educational target distributions of husbands and wives for each of the four marriage types $BB, BW, WB, WW$ defined by racial composition.
-If we would know these target distributions then applying the NM method for the four types of marriages separately, could provide us the unique counterfactual joint distribution of wives and husbands along both race and education.
+As a second step of the GNM-method, the \textit{educational distribution} of couples is calculated under the counterfactual set of conditions that includes the racial distribution $Z^*_{t_r, t_a}$.
+The challenge here is that we know only the gender-specific educational target distributions of the population.
+However, we do not know the educational target distributions of husbands and wives for each of the four marriage types $BB, BW, WB, WW$ defined by race.
+By using a new notation, what we do not know is $v^{*,\text{race}\; i,j}_{\text{male}}$, a column vector of size $n$, which is the educational target distribution of husbands of race $i$ married to women of race $j$ ($i,j \in \{W,B\}$).
+Also, we do not know $v^{*,\text{race} \; j,i}_{\text{female}}$, a row vector of size $m$, which is the educational target distribution of wives of race $i$ married to men of race $j$ ($i,j \in \{W,B\}$).